Carlos Conceição

 Carlos Miguel V. Conceição (born 5 August 1979), is an Angola-born Portuguese filmmaker.
-Conceição is best known as the director of the films Name Above Title and Serpentarius as well as the short film Bad Bunny.
+Conceição is best known as the director of the films Tommy Guns and Serpentarius as well as the horror film Name Above Title.
 Apart from directing, he is also a producer, screenwriter and sound designer.

 Personal life

-He was born on August 5, 1979 in Angola.
-In 2002, he obtained a degree in English, with specialization in Romantic literature.
+He was born on August 5, 1979, in Angola.
+In 2002, he obtained a degree in English, with specialization in Romantic literature, and authored monographs on J. G. Ballard and J. M. Coetzee.
 He later obtained another degree, this time in cinema, from the Lisbon Theatre and Film School in 2006.

 Career

-He started career in 2005 as a music video and art film producer.
-In 2013, he made the short Versailles, which was in competition in Locarno Festival, Curtas Vila do Conde and Mar Del Plata Festivals.
+He started his career in 2005 as a music video and art film producer.
+In 2013, he made the short Versailles, which was in competition at Locarno Festival, Curtas Vila do Conde and Mar Del Plata Festivals.
 His 2014 film Goodnight Cinderella had its premiere in the Critics' Week of the Cannes Film Festival.
-In 2017, his film Bad Bunny made the appearance again in Cannes.
+In 2017, his film Bad Bunny made an appearance again at Cannes.